micampe/mel-heatpump-homekit/README.md

 ESP8266 HomeKit accessory firmware for Mitsubishi heat pumps.

+🚨🚨🚨 **Archived** I am not using this AC unit anymore so I am unable to maintain this project further.

 ## Hardware

 Most ESP8266 boards should work, but I only tested this with a D1 mini clone.